samwzz/oto-on/docs/README.md

 Inspired by Yamaha's Tenori-on, this project is a music sequencer built using JavaScript and CSS.
 This audio step sequencer will allow users to add notes to a musical sequence.

-It will be created using JavaScript, jQuery, HTML/CSS, and Howler.js.

 ## Functionality & MVP

 With this music sequencer, users will be able to: